michmattera/newline-alebrije/README.md

 #### Student-Curious outsider Goals
 This website is for user who would like to know more about the alebrije, about our company or is just seeking information for alebrijes.
 1. As a Student/Curious outsider i would like to see any information about the alebrijes and the company.
-2. As a Student/Curious outsider i would like to see all the main information in the homepage, and have easy links to access more details information.
+2. As a Student/Curious outsider i would like to see all the main information in the homepage, and have easy links to access more detailed information.

 ## Features
 ### Used Features
 - Header = The header is composed by the name of the company and a logo( that is a mix between a horse and a bird like an alebrije) to give identity to company throughout all the pages.
-- Navigation links = Navigation links are in every page, to help the user to go to a different or specific page, and for easy navigation.
+- Navigation links = Navigation links are in the right top of every page, to help the user to go to a different or specific page, and for easy navigation.
 - Buttons and links =  They are used to go to a specific section within the same page or in a specific section on a different page to facilitate the user to find the section that he is interested in easily.
-- Images and videos = Used to give the user visive stimulation.
+- Images and videos = They are used to give the user visive stimulation.
 Or another option to follow the steps or the information without reading through everything.
 Used embed youtube videos to explain a few more steps to follow.
 - Embed map = Used an iframe from google map for the location of the pick up point for the alebrije.
-- Social media = Used social media icon on a non-static footer to give the possibility on the user to follow us in instagram , facebook, youtube and the gitgub developer account, with related contant about alebrijes and purchase of alebrije's in real life. - Icons = The icons were chosen from the free fontawesome website representing the different social media.
+- Social media = Used social media icon on a non-static footer to give the possibility on the user to follow us in instagram , facebook, youtube and the gitgub developer account, with related content about alebrijes and purchase of alebrije's in real life. - Icons = The icons were chosen from the free fontawesome website representing the different social media.
 - Contacts info = Used to give the user the possibility to contact for any information or alebrijes releted problems.
 - 404 page=
 - 500 page =